 • Cumulative production: The total volume of hydrocarbons produced from a well over time, from the beginning of production until a specific date.

 Oil companies and operators measure production at or near the well site using tanks, meters, and monitoring systems.
 These measurements are reported to state oil and gas regulators, royalty owners, and buyers.
-In many U.S. states, you can look up historical production by well name or identification number through online databases maintained by state agencies or commissions.
+In many U.S. states, you can look up historical production by well name or identification number through online databases maintained by state agencies or commissions, which often include both individual well histories and average oil well production per day for larger areas.

 If you want to understand how production connects with ownership and income, it may be helpful to review broader guides on oil and gas royalties, mineral rights and mineral ownership, and selling mineral rights.